sfrankland/DPP/README.md

 components, a DPP will naturally favor the combination of previously un-used components.

-We suggest that this bias toward the selection of volume-maximizing combinations may exist to promote the efficient retrieval of individuals from memory.
+We suggest that a bias toward the selection of volume-maximizing combinations may exist to promote the efficient retrieval of individuals from memory.
 In support of this, we show the same algorithm implements efficient ”hashing”,